lollichilli/tic-tac-toe-ruby/README.md

-# tic-tac-toe-ruby
+# Tic-tac-toe-ruby

-A tic-tac-toe game created by using Ruby
+A TicTacToe game created by using Ruby.

+# Reference
+The Odin Project